adityakaditya91-dev/telegram-recap-bot/README.md

 ## Why I built this

-I read a lot of content during the week (articles, thought pieces, messages) but rarely go back to review them.
+I read a lot of content during the week but rarely go back to review it.
 Good ideas were getting lost to one-off reads instead of building into a consistent exploration of topics of interest.

 I built this bot to solve this problem.
-Throughout the week, I forward anything worth remembering to a Telegram chat.
+Throughout the week, I forward anything worth remembering (articles, thought pieces, and analyses on topics I'm tracking) to a Telegram chat.
 Every Sunday, the bot pulls those messages and uses Gemini to generate a concise executive-style recap, which is delivered back to me automatically via cron.
 I can also trigger it on-demand whenever I need it.

-The recap is structured into four sections: Summary, Themes, Questions to Consider, and Possible Next Steps.
+The recap is structured into four sections: Summary, Themes, Questions to Consider, and Next Steps.

 ## Features